 6. Water Valve Issues

 The main and shut-off water valves in your home must be fully open for optimal water flow.
 Sometimes, these valves can be partially closed or accidentally moved during maintenance or renovations, leading to decreased water pressure.
-Check each valve to make sure they are open.
+Check each valve to make sure it is open.
 The main valve is typically near the water meter, while shut-off valves are near sinks and toilets.

 7. High Water Demand